truenas/documentation/content/SCALE/SCALEUIReference/Credentials/KMIPSCALE.md

 ### KMIP Key Status
 The **KMIP Key Status** area of the **KMIP** screen lists ZFS/SED keys synced between a KMIP server and the TrueNAS database.

-**Sync Keys** syncs keys issued by the KMIP server with the TrueNAS database.
-This button becomes active when a KMIP key sync is pending.
+**Sync Keys** synchronizes keys issued by the KMIP server with the TrueNAS database.
+This button is active when a KMIP key sync is pending.

-**Clear Sync Keys** clears synced keys.
-Activates when a KMIP key sync is pending.
+**Clear Sync Keys** cancels a pending synchronization.
+This button is active when a KMIP key sync is pending or in progress but not completed.

 ### KMIP Server Settings